Unidata/netcdf-c/CONTRIBUTING.md

 # Testing your changes

 There are several ways to test your changes to ensure that your pull request passes QA.
+There are manual *spot-checks* which test the code "on-the-spot", and there are automated *continuous integration* tests which will run and evaluate any contributes to ensure nothing breaks.  **Advanced** users may also use Unidata-maintained *Docker* images for running *regression* tests.

-## On-the-spot tests
+## Spot-check tests

 * `make check` if you are using configure/autotools.
 * `make test` if you are using cmake.